Unit 4 - Practice Quiz

 C. By computing a weighted sum of the encoder hidden states using the attention weights.

-D. By applying a max-pooling operation over the encoder hidden states.
+D. By calculating the unweighted average of the encoder hidden states.

 34 When integrating attention into an RNN-based seq2seq model, what is the impact on the model's computational complexity per decoding step with respect to the input sequence length ?